 Again, my rub does NOT include salt.
 Whether I am dry brining or not, I like to salt it separately because this enables me to apply the correct amount of salt for what I am cooking.
 If the salt is mixed into the rub, it is very hard to tell how much is actually being applied to the meat.

-Mix ingredients below thoroughly and store in air tight container.
+Mix ingredients below thoroughly and store in airtight shaker.
 This makes enough for about 4 racks of ribs.

 ½ C Light brown sugar

 1 Tbs Black pepper, ground

 1 Tbs Chili powder